From the Pandora Project we can read some quotes from survivors who have found art as a way to process feelings and heal.

 One example of using art to heal is the Clothesline project, that was started in 1990 in Cape Cod Ma.
 The project's purpose was to address the issue of violence against women.

-Blue and green t-shirts represent survivors of incest and sexual abuse;
+and green t-shirts represent survivors of incest and sexual

 Black is for women attacked for political reasons